Do you know what a digital marketing funnel is? Or how you can set up one to measure your digital marketing goals and customer purchase journeys?

 Let’s revisit our digital marketing funnel and add a layer of metrics and analytics.

 For the example above, you can see that different measurements are needed for audiences at different stages of engagement with your brand.
+Using these, you can measure your marketing ROI or find ways to optimize your marketing performance.

 Top Of Funnel Metrics